Agriculture

 Types of Mulching - Organic Mulches

-The organic mulches are made from natural materials that decompose over time.
+Organic mulches are made from natural materials that decompose over time.
 Here are some organic mulches used in agriculture:

 Straw: Straw is the widely used organic mulch in India.
-It comes from the grains such as wheat, oats and rice.
+It comes from grains such as wheat, oats and rice.
 It can be spread manually or with the help of a machine.
 After decomposing, the straw makes the soil fertile, which is beneficial for plant growth.

 Hay: Hay is the substitute for straw.
 The significant difference between straw and hay is that hay is softer and made from grass.
 Both straw and hay reflect light from the soil's surface and make it cool.